Azure-Samples/azure-openai-rag-workshop/docs/slides/slides.md

 - 🦜️🔗 [LangChain](https://www.langchain.com/)
 - [Semantic Kernel](https://github.com/microsoft/semantic-kernel)

-Their goal is to make it easier to build and deploy LLMs by providing an abstraction layer on top of the underlying APIs, and by facilitating the assembly (or "chain") of different components.
+They provide an abstraction layer on top of the LLM APIs, and by facilitate the assembly (or "chain") of different components.

 .small[
-.up[
 ```python
 from langchain.prompts.chat import ChatPromptTemplate